 Fibrinogen is a protein made by your liver.
 This test measures how much fibrinogen is in your blood.
 Abnormal results may be a sign of excessive bleeding or hemorrhage, fibrinolysis, or placental abruption, which is a separation of the placenta from the uterine wall.

-Prothrombin is another protein produced in your liver.
+Prothrombin is another protein your liver produces.
 The prothrombin time (PT) test measures how well and how long it takes your blood to clot.
 It normally takes about 25 to 30 seconds.
 It may take longer if you take blood thinners.
 Other reasons for abnormal results include hemophilia, liver disease, and malabsorption.
-It’s also useful in monitoring those who take medications that affect clotting, such as warfarin.
+It’s also useful in monitoring those who take medications that affect clotting, such as warfarin (Coumadin).

-Results are given in the number of seconds it takes to clot.
+Results are given in the number of seconds it takes the blood to clot.
 Sometimes the PT test uses a calculation called the international normalized ratio (INR) to compare results of different laboratories.

 Platelets are cells in the blood that help your blood clot.
 You may have an abnormally low number if you’re on chemotherapy, take certain medications, or have had a massive blood transfusion.
 Other causes of a low platelet count are celiac disease, vitamin K deficiency, and leukemia.